 How to Disable Fastboot in Windows

-For those of you who don’t know, Windows Fastboot or Windows Fast Startup is an option that is enabled by default in most Windows installations to simply not shutdown the machine when the user requests so, instead, it will be put in hiberation mode so that the next boot is extremly fast comparing to actually shutting down the PC and starting it again.
+For those of you who don’t know, Windows Fastboot or Windows Fast Startup is an option that is enabled by default in most Windows installations to simply not shutdown the machine when the user requests so, instead, it will be put in hibernation mode so that the next boot is extremely fast comparing to actually shutting down the PC and starting it again.